raymondhfeng/GaussianElimination/README.md

 # GaussianElimination
 A simple program in Java that performs Gaussian Elimination on a 2d array.
-This algorithm is based off the pseudocode in the EE16A notes: http://inst.eecs.berkeley.edu/~ee16a/fa17/lectures/Note1.pdf
+This algorithm is based off the pseudocode in the EE16A notes: http://inst.eecs.berkeley.edu/~ee16a/fa17/lectures/Note1.pdf.
+A very basic program mostly for educational purposes.
+A problem right now is that this program fails when you divide by a non-factor during any step, because the elements are represented as integers.
+A fix could be to create a rational class to represent fractions, but for now, I think I will just leave this as is.